yarhrn/cacher/README.md

 # cacher
-*This is project is in development phase.*
+*This project is in development phase.*

 This project aims add an ability to cache response from third-party service in order to not hit rate limit.